How to Set up Conversion Tracking in Google Analytics with Webflow

 Defining Goals in Google Analytics

 Goals in Google Analytics allow you to measure how well your website or marketing campaigns are performing in terms of driving user actions.
-By setting up goals, you can track and analyze the conversion rate, which is the percentage of visitors who complete a desired action on your website.
+When defining goals, consider actions that align with your overall marketing objectives, such as:

 • Newsletter sign-ups